Hijab: During Muhammad's lifetime

 The word ḥijāb in the Qur'an refers not to women's clothing but to a spatial partition or curtain as in other early Islamic texts in literal usage while in other cases the word denotes separation between deity and mortals (42:51), wrongdoers and righteous (7:46, 41:5), believers and unbelievers (17:45), and light from darkness (38:32).
 Available evidence suggests that veiling was not introduced into Arabia by Muhammad, but already existed there, particularly in the towns, although it was probably not as widespread as in the neighbouring countries such as Syria and Palestine.
 Similarly to the practice among Greeks, Byzantines, Jews, and Assyrians, its use was associated with high social status.
 (Note: It is reported that Umar prohibited female slaves from resembling free women by covering their hair.)

-The current understanding of hijab can be traced back to the verse in Sura 33:53 which is believed to have been revealed in 627; states, "And when you ask [his wives] for something, ask them from behind a partition.
+The Quran in Sura 33:53 which is believed to have been revealed in 627; states, "And when you ask [his wives] for something, ask them from behind a hijab (partition).
 That is purer for your hearts and their hearts".
 As Muhammad's influence increased, he entertained more and more visitors in the mosque, which was then his home.
 Often, these visitors stayed the night only feet away from his wives' apartments.
 It is commonly understood that this verse was intended to protect his wives from these strangers.
 Leila Ahmed adds that Muhammad's concubines did not wear veils, while his wives did, and emphasizes that the term "darabat'ül hijab" was used among Muslims over time to mean "she entered among Muhammad's wives."
+This is understood as not requiring slave women to wear veils and is supported by tradition.

 Some have also offered different interpretations of this barrier; A visual barrier between Muhammad's family and the surrounding community, a physical barrier is used to create a space that provides comfort and privacy for individuals, and an ethical barrier, such as in the expression purity of hearts in reference to Muhammad's wives and the Muslim men to make something forbidden.

+The Assembly of the Forty, or Council of the Forty, is a communal worship ceremony in Alevism and Bektashism that is said to have been attended by Muhammad upon his return from the Mi'raj.
+Unlike the classic Sunni Miraj stories, the story tells of Muhammad being removed from his role as a person who brought God's commands, and how he was able to enter the realm of meeting with God by giving his ring, which contained the seal of prophethood, to a lion.
+In the stories, alongside the understanding developed by Islamic theology that God cannot be likened to or enter into any created being, there are short references challenging traditional Sunni positions such as prayer, alcohol prohibition, separation of men and women, and veiling practises in Islam.